-Forget all the fuss, you have arrived to Malta in winter!
+Forget all the fuss, you have arrived at Malta in winter!

 If there is a way to visit Mediterranean islands we love, that would be avoiding high season.
 Good weather (although it might get a bit rainy sometimes), really cheap prices and accessible locals do the trick.
 These factors will make you taste dream destinations while being actually able to breathe and without that awful rip-off feeling you experience sometimes being part of the crowd.

-Controversial Ryanair allowed me to flight from Marseille, France, for a few bucks and massively cheap hotel nights (average of 10€ per night) did the rest.
-I ended up paying around 25€ per day and enjoying 3 and 4 star hotels with complimentary breakfast (once even a welcome cocktail!).
+Controversial Ryanair allowed me to fly from Marseille, France, for a few bucks and massively cheap hotel nights (average of 10€ per night) did the rest.
+I ended up paying around 25€ per day and enjoying 3 and 4-star hotels with complimentary breakfast (once even a welcome cocktail!).

 I would lie if I did not tell you about the stormy weather and crazy winds I particularly enjoyed half of my time there.
-Semi crowded main avenue at la Valletta (dressed up for Christmas and NYE Celebrations) became highly picture-worthy when light reflections multiplied colours after some showers.
+Semi-crowded main avenue at la Valletta (dressed up for Christmas and NYE Celebrations) became highly picture-worthy when light reflections multiplied colors after some showers.

 MALTA IN WINTER: WHAT YOU CANNOT SKIP